 Sarah Gregory is Clinical Lead for Diabetes in Medway and Diabetes UK Clinical Champion

-The full module can be found on the Nursing in Practice Learning website.
+The full CPD module can be found on the Nursing in Practice 365 website.

-Not a Nursing in Practice Learning member?
-Click here to register for free and gain access to more CPD modules.
+Not a Nursing in Practice 365 subscriber?
+Register for free or gain access to more CPD content as a Premium member.